 The View from the Shard takes visitors up 224 meters to the viewing platform on Level 69, the only place you can see all of London, all at once.
-Twice the height of any other viewing platform in the capital, the 360 degree view extends more than 40 miles (64 km) out to the coast and Windsor Castle on a clear day.
-Closer to the building are some of London’s most famous landmarks including Buckingham Palace, Tower Bridge, St Paul’s Cathedral, the London Eye and Westminster.
+Twice the height of any other viewing platform in the capital, the 360-degree view extends more than 40 miles (64 km) out to the coast and Windsor Castle on a clear day.
+Closer to the building is some of London’s most famous landmarks including Buckingham Palace, Tower Bridge, St Paul’s Cathedral, the London Eye and Westminster.
 Before entering lifts to ascend the Shard, visitors pass through a multi-media experience that gives background information on London’s history.
-Once up on Level 69, visitors can use Tell:scopes to learn more about the city.
-These high-tech, interactive telescopes can be used to zoom in on the view in real time, or to find out more about the city and its history.
+Once upon Level 69, visitors can use Tell: scopes to learn more about the city.
+This high-tech, interactive telescopes can be used to zoom in on the view in real time or to find out more about the city and its history.
 Those who dare can further their experience with a climb to Level 72, the highest habitable point of The Shard, to stand in the open air above ground.
 Tickets must be pre-booked cost £24.95 for adults and £18.95 for children.
 To book, visit www.theviewfromtheshard.com

 Scafell Pike, Lake District (978m tall)